How to invest in gold and other precious metals in the UK

 Digital gold is a precious metal purchasing platform owned by The Royal Mint.

-By starting an account, you can buy a wide range of metals, such as gold and silver.
+When you open an account, you can buy a wide range of metals, such as gold and silver.

 Each purchase you make will be backed by a real, physical bar, and you can start buying from £25.

-Why invest in gold through an IFA?
+Why invest in gold through a financial adviser?

 If you found this article interesting, you might also find our articles on pension vs property investments and how to invest in copper informative, too.